 Have your child rinse their mouth with warm water to flush out any debris that may have accumulated between the teeth.
-If your child requires medication to relieve the pain, have them take either Children’s Tylenol or Children’s Advil (as directed).
+If your child requires medication to relieve the pain, have them take either Children’s Tylenol or Children’s Advil, as directed.
 Do not apply any medications to the affected tooth or gum.
-Contact our office and arrange for an appointment so that we can correctly diagnose the cause of the toothache.
+Please contact our office to arrange an appointment so that we can correctly diagnose the cause of the toothache.

 Tongues and lips tend to bleed profusely when bitten.
 To stop the flow of blood, apply direct pressure to the bleeding area with gauze or a clean cloth.
 If you cannot control the blood flow, immediately bring your child to our office or to a hospital emergency room.

 Rinse out mouth with warm water and apply a cool compress to the injured soft tissue to reduce swelling.
-Contact the office and bring your child to the office.
+Contact us and bring your child to the office.
 Immediate action can prevent infection and reduce the need for extensive dental treatment.
 Use cold compresses to minimize swelling.

 Possible Broken Jaw or Head Injury of Any Type